Things You Thought You Knew – Quantum Cat

 when I say you can be anywhere between a zero or one, statistically, you can

-have that bit represent 80 ones 20 zeros uh 50 it can be any combination of those two in the service of the programming that you're introducing to the computer
+50%.
+It can be any combination of those two in the service of the programming that you're introducing to the computer.

-exactly the world according to chuck
+The world according to Chuck.

 is the quantum state only have two possibilities in that description?